 Early this morning you'll be transferred to the airport to check in for the spectacular, one-hour flight over the Andes to Cusco (11,150'), the archaeological capital of the Americas.
 Upon arrival at the airport, our guide will meet you and drive you one hour to Pisac in the lower elevation of the Sacred Valley of the Incas to help acclimate you to this high altitude environment.
 En route, stop at the interpretation and textile center, Awana Kancha.
 Here you can learn about ancient weaving traditions and the South American camelids (Ilamas, alpacas, vicuñas and guanacos).
-Continuing the decent into the warm valley, the next stop is in the town of Pisac (9,708') where the traditional weekly market can be caught.
-Artists and vendors' stalls will be throughout main plaza selling food and colorful handicrafts.
+Continuing the decent into the warm valley, the next stop is in the town of Pisac (9,708') where we walk among typical houses and artists' shops offering colorful handicrafts.
 At the nearby Hacienda Sarapampa, your experience continues with a delightful Andean lunch.
 Here you'll have the chance to learn about the cultivation of the Giant White Corn.
 This particular variety of corn, endemic to the Sacred Valley, has adapted to the unique conditions of these mountainous lands.
 Afterwards see the unbelievable adaptation of the Incan people as you tour Pisac's impressive Incan ruins, visiting several sections of the hill-top site to observe dozens of agricultural terraces.
-When complete, continue your private transfer to Urubamba and check-in to the charming Andean hacienda-style Relais & Chateaux property.
-Sol y Luna Lodge & Spa (9,430').
+When complete, continue your private transfer to Urubamba and check-in to the charming Andean hacienda-style Relais & Chateaux property, Sol y Luna Lodge & Spa (9,430').
 This evening you will have a cooking and tasting demonstration of well-known Creole and traditional dishes of Peru with Chef Nacho Selis, before the dining experience in their Wayra Restaurant.
 We recommend the Lomo Saltado: fine strips of Alpaca steak stir-fried with onions, tomatoes, yellow peppers and garnished with chickpeas and deep-friend banana or plantain.
 Cap your evening off with a congenial conversation by the open fireplace before retiring for the night.
 (B,L,D)